wp-plugins/flyzoo/readme.txt

 == Screenshots ==
-1. Live Support Chat with Realtime Insights
+1. Live Support Chat with Real-time Visitors Tracking
-2. Users can move, resize and minimize the chats.
+2. Users can move, resize and minimize chats.
 3. Chat rooms with emoji, sound notifications and media preview!
-4. Responsive support for mobile devices.
+4. Responsive chat for mobile devices.
-5. Colors and features are customizable.
+5. Chat colors and features are customizable.

 == Frequently Asked Questions ==